SublimeText/TrailingSpaces/README.md

 ## Options

 Several options are available to customize the plugin look 'n feel and behavior.
 The config keys goes into a specific settings file for this plugin.
-Under your ST's location (see above), you will need to create the file `Packages/User/trailing_spaces.sublime-settings`.
+Go to "Preferences / Package Settings / Trailing Spaces / Settings - User" to add you custom settings.
+You can look at the default values in "Settings - Default" in the same menu.

 ### Changing the highlighting color